-Your Directors have pleasure in presenting the 38th Annual Report on the business and operations of the Company, together with the Audited Accounts for the financial year ended March 31, 2013.
+Your Directors have pleasure in presenting the 41st Annual Report on the business and operations of the Company, together with the audited accounts for the financial year ended March 31, 2016.

-The Company has paid an interim dividend of 65% (Rs.
-0.65 per share of Rupee one each) on November 7, 2012.
-We are pleased to recommend a final dividend of 85% (Rs.
-0.85 per share of Rupee one each) for the financial year 2012–13.
-The final dividend, if approved by the members, will be paid to members within the period stipulated by the Companies Act, 1956.
-The aggregate dividend for the year will amount to 150% (Rs.1.50 per share of Rupee one each) as against 130% (Rs.1.30 per share of Rupee one each) declared last year.
-The dividend payout ratio for the current year, inclusive of corporate tax on dividend distribution, is at 51.61%.
+The Company has paid an interim dividend of 125%, being Rs.
+1.25 per share of Rs.
+1/– each, on November 23, 2015.
+We are pleased to recommend a final dividend of 100%, being Rs.
+1/– per share of Rs.
+1/– each, for the financial year 2015–16.
+The final dividend, if approved by the members, will be paid to members within the period stipulated by the applicable Companies Act.
+The aggregate dividend for the year will amount to 225%, being Rs.
+2.25 per share of Rs.
+1/– each, as against 200%, being Rs.
+2.00 per share of Rs.
+1/– each, declared last year.
+The dividend payout ratio for the current year, inclusive of corporate tax on dividend distribution, is at 50.70%.

-Pursuant to the provisions of Section 205A (5) of the Companies Act, 1956, final dividend for the year 2004–05 and interim dividend for the year 2005–06 which remained unpaid or unclaimed for a period of 7 years, amounting to Rs.1,3,00,752/– and Rs.1,3,50,524/– respectively has been transferred by the Company to the Investors Education and Protection Fund (IEPF).
-Further final dividend for the year 2004–05 pertaining to erstwhile Femcare Pharma Limited (FEM), now merged with the Company, which remained unpaid or unclaimed for a period of 7 years, amounting Rs.
-1,07,744/–has also been transferred by the Company to IEPF.
-The due dates for transfer of unpaid dividend to IEPF for subsequent years is given in Table 11 under the Corporate Governance Report.
-The list of unpaid dividend is available on Company's website www.dabur.com.
-Shareholders are requested to check the said list and if any dividend due to them remains unpaid in the unpaid list, can approach the company for release of the unpaid dividend.
+Pursuant to the provisions of Section 205A (5) of the Companies Act, 1956, Final dividend for the financial year 2007–08 amounting to Rs.
+2247834/– and interim dividend for the financial year 2008–09 amounting to Rs.
+2165883/– which remained unpaid or unclaimed for a period of 7 years, has been transferred by the Company to the Investors Education and Protection Fund (IEPF) of the Central Government.
+Further, final dividend for the year 2007–08 pertaining to erstwhile Femcare Pharma Limited (FEM), now merged with the Company, which remained unpaid or unclaimed for a period of 7 years, amounting to Rs.
+193774/–has also been transferred by the Company to IEPF.
+The due dates for transfer of unpaid dividend to IEPF for subsequent years is given in the Corporate Governance Report.
+The list of unpaid dividend declared upto the financial year 2014–15 and updated up to the date of 40th AGM held on 21.07.2015, is available on Company's website www.dabur.com Shareholders are requested to check the said list and if any dividend due to them remains unpaid in the said list (apart from the above mentioned unpaid dividend already transferred to IEPF), can approach the Company for release of their unpaid dividend.

-Full version of the Annual Report 2012–13 containing complete Balance sheet, Statement of Profit & Loss Account, other statements and notes thereto prepared as per the requirements of Schedule VI to the Companies Act, 1956, Directors Report (including Management Discussion and Analysis, Corporate Governance Report and Business Responsibility Report) are being sent via email to all shareholders who have provided their email address(es) and are also available at the Company's website at www.dabur.com.
+Full version of the Annual Report 2015–16 containing complete Balance Sheet, Statement of Profit & Loss, other statements and notes thereto, including Consolidated Financial Statements, prepared as per the requirements of Schedule III to the Companies Act, 2013, Directors' Report (including Management Discussion and Analysis, Corporate Governance Report and Business Responsibility Report) is being sent via email to all shareholders who have provided their email address(es).

 Kindly refer to Management Discussion & Analysis and Corporate Governance Report which forms part of this report.